k3karthic/terraform__ipfs-build-s3/README.md

 # Terraform - Google Cloud Build for go-ipfs

-Terraform script to create a Google Cloud Build trigger for automated builds of [k3karthic/go-ipfs](https://github.com/k3karthic/go-ipfs) with ipfs-ds-s3 plugin
+Terraform script to create a Google Cloud Build trigger for automated builds of [k3karthic/go-ipfs](https://github.com/k3karthic/go-ipfs) with [go-ds-s3](https://github.com/ipfs/go-ds-s3) plugin.

+The [k3karthic](https://github.com/k3karthic/go-ipfs/tree/k3karthic) branch contains a [Dockerfile](https://github.com/k3karthic/go-ipfs/blob/k3karthic/k3karthic/Dockerfile) which builds the ipfs binary using Ubuntu 20.04 as the base.

+The build pipeline in this repo uses the above Dockerfile to build the binary and stores it in a Google Cloud Storage bucket.

 ## Input Variables